 Houston’s Premium Plywood Supplier

-Houston Hardwoods is your local lumberyard offering an extensive selection of plywood and sheet goods, making it a premier destination for high-quality materials.
+Houston Hardwoods offers an extensive selection of plywood and sheet goods, making it a premier destination for high-quality materials.
 We provide a variety of high quality cabinet grade plywood options in numerous species, ensuring that customers can find the perfect match for their projects.
 Whether you’re working on cabinetry, furniture, or architectural applications, our diverse inventory guarantees materials that are both durable and visually appealing.

 In addition to standard plywood, Houston Hardwoods carries marine grade plywood, ideal for projects requiring exceptional resistance to moisture and decay.
 This makes it perfect for building boats, docks, decks, and other outdoor structures.
 Marine grade products at Houston Hardwoods are designed to withstand harsh environmental conditions, providing long-lasting performance and reliability.